Jowangsin

-Jowangshin (in Hangul, 조왕신, in hanja, 竈王神) is the goddess of fire and the hearth in Korean shamanism.
+Jowangsin is the goddess of fire and the hearth in Korean shamanism.
 As the goddess of the hearth, the rituals dedicated to her were generally kept alive by housewives.
-She is no longer the subject of worship, but still remains one of the most famous Korean deities.
+Although Jowangsin is rarely worshipped in ordinary Korean households today, she is still worshipped in the Gongyanggan—the kitchen of Korean Buddhist temples.

 History

-It is regarded that Jowangshin was worshipped by the Korean people for millennia, since the Proto Three Kingdoms era.
+It is regarded that Jowangsin was worshipped by the Korean people for millennia, since the Proto Three Kingdoms era.
 For example, in the Sanguo Zhi, a history book of China, there are records of a kitchen god.

 "There are many different rituals that they (the people of the Samhan Confederacy, in modern South Korea) hold, but all worship a kitchen god in their western wings."

 Ritual

-Jowangshin was regarded to embody a bowl of water held on a clay altar above the hearth.
+Jowangsin was regarded to embody a bowl of water held on a clay altar above the hearth.
 The housewife awoke early every morning and poured fresh water from a nearby well into the bowl, then knelt before it, wishing for luck.
 The ritual of Jowangshin was especially well developed in southern Korea.
 Also, every festival Jowangshin was honored with Tteok (rice cake) and fruits.

 Five taboos

-Because Jowangshin was believed to write down the happenings within the house and broadcast them to heaven, housewives had to follow five rules:
+Because Jowangsin was believed to write down the happenings within the house and broadcast them to heaven, housewives had to follow five rules: